 Illicit discharge and dumping can introduce pollutants both directly and indirectly into the waterways.
 Sources can include illegal connections to the storm sewer, as well as discharges directly into the water body.
-As described in MCM 2, the SWMP will include a current map of the MS4 Operator's storm sewer system, as well as a reporting mechanism on cleanbayous.org.
+As described in MCM 2, the SWMP will include a current map of the MS4 Operator's storm sewer system.
+The MS4 Operator will review existing maps of the storm sewer systems and determine the need for creation/updates of existing maps.
+The MS4 Operator will continue to rely on the ordinances of the overlapping jurisdictions to enforce rules and regulations concerning illicit discharges, including those relating to bacteria.
 The clear, specific, and measurable goals for this activity are outlined in the tables below.